 III.
 Entrepreneurial Spirit

 a.
-Veterans start their own companies…
+Veterans their own companies…

 i.
 Bro shirts